-(I first posted this in March 2014 but as a fan of Downton it only seemed appropriate to repost on January 3, 2016 because tonight Canadians finally get to see the final season of this beloved show)
+(I first posted this in March 2014 but as a fan of Downton I reposted on January 3, 2016 the night that Canadian fans finally got to see the final season of their beloved show)

 I am a fan of Downton Abbey and the Sunday dinner.

-(Please read the following with an upper class English accent) So if by chance you should take complete leave of your senses and attempt to contact me on a Sunday evening in the months of January or February, you shall be gravely disappointed, because I am incommunicado between 9:00 pm and 10:00 pm.
+(Please read the following with an upper class English accent) So if by chance you took complete leave of your senses and attempted to contact me on a Sunday evening in the months of January or February 2011-2016 , you would have been gravely disappointed, because I was incommunicado between 9:00 pm and 10:00 pm.
 11:00 pm on the night of the season premiere and the season finale.
-I am repose on the settee absorbed in an episode of Downton Abbey.
+I was repose on the settee absorbed in an episode of Downton Abbey.

-(Please revert to reading this with a Canadian accent) Downton Abbey, for anyone who’s missed this epic drama on PBS, follows an upper class family and their servants over several decades through thick and thin, war and peace, tragedies and new births.
+(Please revert to reading this with a Canadian accent) Downton Abbey, for anyone who missed this epic drama on PBS, follows an upper-class family and their servants over several decades through thick and thin, war and peace, tragedies and new births.

-Maybe it’s my English, Irish and Scots DNA but Downton Abbey grabbed me from the get go one cold January evening four years ago.
+Maybe it’s my English, Irish and Scots DNA but Downton Abbey grabbed me from the get go one cold January back in 2011.
 I started watching because of the hats, I stayed for the drama, the story, my love of history, and the dinners they sit down to.

-I really believe in using the good stuff.
+I really believe in using your good stuff.
 Seriously what’s the point in keeping your good china, silver, table cloths only for really special occasions?
-I use the good stuff every Sunday when we have family dinner night.
+I use my good stuff every Sunday when we have family dinner night.

 Game Plan to Pull off a Downton Dinner

-The day of – invite Cityline over to tape it!
+- The day of – invite Cityline over to tape it!
 Was I out of my mind?
 A TV crew while I served dinner?
-Watch what happened that night.

 (see recipes below)